About Tension Myositis Syndrome (TMS)

 MindBodyMedicine.com is designed to educate the public and health professionals about the importance of the mind-body connection in health and illness.

 Research continues to point to the vital role of emotions, the mind, and the brain in the cause and cure of a variety of illnesses.
-From ancient perspectives in different cultures to recent research on the physiology of the nervous system, more insight is being gained on this mysterious, yet self-evident mind-body connection.
+From ancient perspectives in different cultures to recent research on the physiology of the brain and nervous system, more insight is being gained on this mysterious, yet self-evident mind-body connection.

 What is "mind-body"?

-Have you ever been embarassed and in a second or two blushed bright red?--this is an example of the power of mind (e.g. a thought) to cause REAL, physical changes in your body.
+Have you ever been embarrassed and in a second or two blushed bright red?--this is an example of the power of mind (e.g. a thought) to cause REAL, physical changes in your body.
 The change in this case is increased blood flow to your face.
 You feel flushing and experience a blush.
 Ever been nervous before an exam or a competition?
 Remember how your stomach felt in knots?
 Again, a mind-body connection.

-Some people are more prone to these disorders than others, Back Pain may be more likely, for instance, in people who are perfectionistic, self-critical, and highly responsible for others.
-I call this the "type T personality".
+Some people are more prone to these disorders than others.
+Back Pain may be more likely, for instance, in people who are self-critical, perfectionistic, and highly responsible for others.
+I call this the "Type T personality".